alecodev/dotfiles/README.md

 cfdisk /dev/sda
 ```

-Select GPT and create the following partitions (the size depends on the use you want to give it), remember to write before exiting
+Select GPT and create the following partitions (the size depends on the use you want to give it), remember to **write** before exiting
 ```
 512M      EFI System         (This will be the size of the system boot partition) 16G       Linux Swap         (This will be the size of the SWAP memory, it is recommended to double the size of the RAM memory)
-40G       Linux filesystem   (This will be the size assigned to /) 63.5G     Linux filesystem   (This will be the size assigned to /home) write
+40G       Linux filesystem   (This will be the size assigned to /) 63.5G     Linux filesystem   (This will be the size assigned to /home)
 ```

 Check the partitions